TylerCGarcia/LoRa-BLE-Sensor/README.md

 Hardware: LoRa-BLE-Sensor

 # Overview
 An nRF52 and SX1262 based LoRaWAN node that uses 2 configurable sensors, each with its own configurable power supply.
-The firmware for this node is built around the Zephyr RTOS.
+The firmware for this node is built around Nordic Semiconductor's branch of the Zephyr RTOS.
 ZTEST and TWISTER are used for creating and running the unit tests for the device.
 This project was built on linux and some components, such as using native_sim for the unit tests requires linux.

 # Project Initialization